 Providing for solvency both during and after the period where the macro-aging trend impacts Social Security requires a timely and thoughtful solution.
-At the same time that changes address the Baby Boom bulge, consideration should be given to address the ongoing micro-aging trends.
+At the same time that changes are made to address the baby-boom generation bulge, changes could be made to address the ongoing micro-aging trends.